binhrobles/rusty-bikes/README.md

   - Enable R\*Tree support on Ways, easily done due to their min/max coords
   - Given a way and a coordinate, where along the Way is this coordinate?

+### DB Considerations
-This results in a SQLite schema of:
+Those considerations point us to a SQLite schema of:

 ```
 Node